 And finally we carpeted the whole space and put a new welcome mat at the front door.
 We just went to our local carpet shop and picked up an off-cut for £50 with free front door-mat 😉 not bad for a whole home!

-I hope this might have inspired you to take on your own motorhome interior design project, if you haven’t already, sign up below to be updated with all the blog posts.
+I hope this might have inspired you to take on your own motorhome interior design project.